snoire/xv6-zig/README.md

 You can use `zig build` to fully compiles the project with default settings or use `zig build run` to compiles and runs the project.

-When using zig build, there are several compilation options available:
+When using zig build, there are several options available:

+Compilation options:

 - `-Doptimize` - specifies the compilation mode
 - `-Dstrip` - specifies whether or not to strip the binary

+Runtime options:

-- `-DCPUS` - specifies the number of cores to simulate with qemu
+- `-Dcpus` - specifies the number of cores to simulate with qemu
+- `-Dfs-path` - specifies the path to the fs.img

-For example, `zig build -Doptimize=ReleaseFast -Dstrip run -DCPUS=1` enables fast optimization, strips the binary after compilation, and sets the simulated core count to one when running qemu.
+For example, `zig build -Doptimize=ReleaseFast -Dstrip run -Dcpus=1` enables fast optimization, strips the binary after compilation, and sets the simulated core count to one when running qemu.

 Other useful commands include: